 Moreover, in the common real-world case of multi-label data, the MSP detector cannot naturally be applied in the first place, as it requires softmax probabilities.
 To enable research into the multi-label setting for anomaly detection, we contribute a multi-label experimental setup and explore various methods on large-scale multi-label datasets.
 We find that the MaxLogit detector from our investigation into the large-scale multi-class setting generalizes well to multi-label data and again outperforms all other baselines.

 In addition to focusing on small-scale datasets, most existing benchmarks for anomaly detection treat entire images as anomalies.
 In practice, an image could be anomalous in localized regions while being in-distribution elsewhere.
 Knowing which regions of an image are anomalous could allow for safer handling of unfamiliar objects in the case of self-driving cars.
-Creating a benchmark for this task is difficult, though, as simply cutting and pasting anomalous objects into images introduces various unnatural giveaway cues such as edge effects, mismatched orientation, and lighting, all of which trivialize the task of anomaly segmentation \cite{blum2019fishyscapes}.\looseness=-1
+Creating a benchmark for this task is difficult, though, as simply cutting and pasting anomalous objects into images introduces various unnatural giveaway cues such as edge effects, mismatched orientation, and lighting, all of which trivialize the task of anomaly segmentation \citep{blum2019fishyscapes}.\looseness=-1

 To overcome these issues, we utilize a simulated driving environment to create the novel StreetHazards dataset for anomaly segmentation.
-Using the Unreal Engine and the open-source CARLA simulation environment \cite{carla}, we insert a diverse array of foreign objects into driving scenes and re-render the scenes with these novel objects.
-This enables integration of the foreign objects into their surrounding context with correct lighting and orientation, resolving the issue of giveaway cues and anomaly insertion artifacts.
+Using the Unreal Engine and the open-source CARLA simulation environment \citep{carla}, we insert a diverse array of foreign objects into driving scenes and re-render the scenes with these novel objects.
+This enables integration of the foreign objects into their surrounding context with correct lighting and orientation, sidestepping giveaway cues.

-To complement the StreetHazards dataset, we convert the BDD100K semantic segmentation dataset \cite{bdd100k} into an anomaly segmentation dataset, which we call BDD-Anomaly.
+To complement the StreetHazards dataset, we convert the BDD100K semantic segmentation dataset \citep{bdd100k} into an anomaly segmentation dataset, which we call BDD-Anomaly.
 By leveraging the large scale of BDD100K, we reserve infrequent object classes to be anomalies.
 We combine this dataset with StreetHazards to form the Combined Anomalous Object Segmentation (CAOS) benchmark.
 The CAOS benchmark improves over previous evaluations for anomaly segmentation in driving scenes by evaluating detectors on realistic and diverse anomalies.
 We evaluate several baselines on the CAOS benchmark and discuss problems with porting existing approaches from earlier formulations of out-of-distribution detection.